 where $L$ is the number of weight layers of the network and $K_l$ is the number of units in layer $l$.

-Consider a sample $q(s, a)$ the MDP return, obtained taking action $a$ in $s$ and following the optimal policy afterwards.
-Following the GP interpretation of dropout of~\citet{gal2016dropout}, we can approximate the likelihood of this \textit{observation} as a Gaussian such that
+Consider a sample $q(s, a)$ of the MDP return, obtained taking action $a$ in $s$ and following the optimal policy afterwards.
+Following the Gaussian process interpretation of Dropout of~\citet{gal2016dropout}, we can approximate the likelihood of this \textit{observation} as a Gaussian such that